Netruk44/Netruk44.github.io/content/post/my-experience-using-godot/index.md

 Another issue I encountered was that Godot's navigation code doesn't appear to handle navigating on CSG (Constructive Solid Geometry) meshes.

 CSG is a way to make simple 3D models (like rooms and corridors) by combining and subtracting simple shapes (like cubes, spheres, and cylinders).
-CSG provides a toggle for collision:
+This is the main way I created levels in *Statue Concept*, I'm not much of a Blender artist.

+When generating the navmesh, Godot can either use mesh data, which is very slow, or physics data from static colliders.
+CSG provides a toggle to enable static body collision:

 ![CSG collision toggle](./csg_collision.png)

-But this collision doesn't appear to be recognized when a NavigationMesh's `ParsedGeometryType` is set to `Static Colliders`.
+But this collision doesn't appear to be recognized by the NavigationMesh baking process when configured to use the physics data.
+The navmesh will not include surfaces from CSG objects.

-> **Side Note**: You can still combine CSG with a NavigationMesh if you use `Mesh Instances` instead of `Static Colliders`, but this is way less performant. *Statue Concept* rebakes the navmesh constantly in the background during gameplay, so I need the performance.
+> **Side Note**: You can still combine CSG with a NavigationMesh if you generate the navmesh from mesh instances instead of static colliders, but as mentioned this is way less performant. *Statue Concept* rebakes the navmesh constantly in the background during gameplay, so I need the performance.
 >
 > Theoretically, the navmesh rebaking happens on another thread.
 Practically, though, it still causes a noticeable stutter in the game when regenerating a navmesh with mesh instances.
 Cursory investigation suggests that accessing meshes like this can't be done on a separate thread, so it's probably unavoidable.